felixlu/awesome-stars/README.md

 - [stepci/stepci](https://github.com/stepci/stepci) - Automated API Testing and Quality Assurance
 - [teableio/teable](https://github.com/teableio/teable) - ✨ The Next Gen Airtable Alternative: No-Code Postgres
 - [Bowen7/regex-vis](https://github.com/Bowen7/regex-vis) - 🎨 Regex visualizer & editor
-- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - The developers' cloud
+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
+Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more
 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
 An open-source alternative to Google Analytics, Mixpanel and Amplitude.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥🔥🔥 Open-source Jira, Linear, Monday, and ClickUp alternative.
 Plane is a modern project management platform to manage tasks, sprints, docs, and triage.
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h